wbstack/deploy/tf/README.md

 # terraform

-This is pereperatory work for moving to terraform..
+This is preparatory work for moving to terraform..

 Not currently used..